-After a buffet breakfast, we head south to the Arrábida Peninsula, and spend a leisurely day exploring the region known at the Costa Azul, or the Blue Coast.
+After a buffet breakfast, we head south to the Arrábida Peninsula and spend a leisurely day exploring the region known as the Costa Azul, or the Blue Coast.
 Our first stop will be to tour a local tile factory where they carry on the ancient Portuguese tradition of painting azulejos (square tiles) by hand.

-We’ll then hop over to one of the oldest wine estates in the country; José Maria Fonseca, housed in a beautiful 19th C manor house where we will taste among others the famous moscatel!
+We’ll then hop over to one of the oldest wine estates in the country; José Maria Fonseca, housed in a beautiful 19th C manor house where we will taste among others the famous Moscatel!
 With your appetites opened from the wine sampling will stop in the coastal town of Sesimbra for some lunch on the waterfront before going southeast to our night’s destination the large seaport town of Setúbal.
-We will take a Zodiac along the stunning Arrabida coastline to seek out some of the very rare river dolphins that inhabit these waters.

 This evening take some time to explore the old quarter, said to have been founded by Noah’s Grandson!
 Dinner is on your own, with several restaurant suggestions from our Portuguese guides.